baturalpk/lab-automation/README.md

 ### INSTALLATION

-1-) install python v3.x
+1-) Install Python v2.x or v3.x on your computer

-2-) set up pyperclip library via python-pip (https://pypi.org/project/pyperclip/)
+2-) Set up Pyperclip library via python-pip (https://pypi.org/project/pyperclip/)

-3-) install AutoHotkey scripting software from its official website (https://www.autohotkey.com/)
+3-) Install AutoHotkey scripting software from its official website (https://www.autohotkey.com/)

 ### USAGE
+1-) Create a ".txt" file that named "command" at the same folder with "copy.py" script.

+2-) Edit your "command.txt" file and save the input commands that was given by your lecturer inside it.

-1-) at first, execute your java program
+3-) Execute your java program.

-2-) then, run "auto-copy-paste.ahk" & "copy.py" scripts respectively
+4-) Run "auto-copy-paste.ahk" & "copy.py" scripts respectively.

+5-) Click your java console and lay back :)

-3-) after the process, close off AutoHotkey software from taskbar
+6-) After the process, close off AutoHotkey software from the taskbar

 #### Sample Video: https://streamable.com/5ttbok